All Episodes

 Well, here's the question for Carol Costello.

-I mean, first this way.
+First, this way.

-And such as the heating and cooling systems don't work, the engines sometimes uh don't work properly, doors are stuck open, trains break down the middle of nowhere.
+And such as the heating and cooling systems don't work, the engines sometimes don't work properly, doors are stuck open, trains break down the middle of nowhere.

 She keeps getting on them.

-She keeps getting on the thing.
+She keeps getting on a thing.

 Would you get on an airplane that may not fly?

-Would you get on a train, the engine may stop, and the doors may stick open in the dead of winter out in the middle of nowhere?
+The engine may stop and the doors may stick open in the dead of winter out in the middle of nowhere.

 She gets on them.